 The Erechtheion Caryatid

-This marble Caryatid is a sculpted female figure that was initially part of the Erechtheion, which is an ancient Greek temple on the Acropolis of Athens in Greece.
-This Caryatid is one of six female figures that supported the architrave in the south porch of the Erechtheion.
-The woman wears a peplos pinned on each shoulder.
-A peplos is a body-length garment which was the typical attire for women in ancient Greece.
+The Caryatid wears a peplos pinned on each shoulder.
+A peplos is a body-length garment that was the typical attire for women in ancient Greece.
 Her hair is braided and falls down her back.
-The body weight is depicted as taken on the right leg, hidden by vertical folds of the garment and the other leg is bent.
+The body weight is depicted as taken on the right leg, hidden by vertical folds of the garment, and the other leg is bent.

 Caryatids in Architecture